-Inbound marketing is incredibly effective at growing traffic, generating leads, and converting customers for a number of reasons.
+Inbound marketing is incredibly effective at growing traffic, generating leads, and converting customers for several reasons.

 First, modern consumers are inundated with a mind-numbing amount of ads.

-Ad fatigue makes people less perceptive and appreciative of these intrusions which results in outbound ads being less persuasive.
+Ad fatigue makes people less receptive and appreciative of these intrusions, resulting in outbound ads being less persuasive.

-Second, as consumer tolerance to distraction grows, these disruption methods decrease in effectiveness.
-This has forced marketers to cast wider and wider nets over larger sections of the population—or pay expensive sums in attempts to target increasingly specific segments of ideal customers.
+Second, as consumer tolerance to distraction grows, these disruption methods become less effective.
+To offset this, marketers cast wider nets over larger sections of the population—or pay expensive sums in attempts to target increasingly specific segments of ideal customers.

-Third, These invasions have grown so ubiquitous that there are now entire industries designed around helping people block out “the ad men.”
+Third, ads have become so invasive and ubiquitous that there are now entire industries designed around helping people block out “the ad men.”

 TiVo, for instance, is beloved solely for the “skip commercials” function.

-This arms race between ad blockers and commercials has inflated the price of ad execution—further lowering the ROI.
+This arms race between ad blockers and commercials has inflated ad execution price—further lowering the ROI.

 Lastly—with the proliferation of available services and products—modern consumers increasingly seek out multiple sources of information before making a purchase decision.

-According to Google’s Zero Moment of Truth study back in 2011, “consumers consulted an average of 10.4 sources before buying; this is twice the number of sources consulted just the year before”… and it’s been 9 more years since this survey.
+According to Google’s Zero Moment of Truth study back in 2011, “consumers consulted an average of 10.4 sources before buying; this is twice the number of sources consulted just the year before.”

 Consumer behaviors have changed.
 Has your marketing?